WheatonCS/Lexos/TestSuite/README.md

 SCRUBBING:

+A list of unicode categories can be viewed from: http://www.fileformat.info/info/unicode/category/index.htm

 Apos: AKA apostrophe.
 - Apos is a folder mixed with multiple apostrophes.
 - If the scrubbing function is done correctly, only English words will be left.